opendatasoft/ods-documentation/source/publishing_data/05_processing_data/defining_a_dataset_schema.rst

 Changing a label
 ~~~~~~~~~~~~~~~~

-The OpenDataSoft platform retrieves the default field labels found in the source dataset.
+The Opendatasoft platform retrieves the default field labels found in the source dataset.
 It is however possible to change each dataset field label.

 .. admonition:: Note
    :class: note